Corrupt practices

-English election law
+is found guilty of them by an election court, may cause the election to be declared void, vacate the elected office(s), and/or impose legal incapacities on the guilty parties.
+Some are additionally criminal offences.
+They include bribery, treating, undue influence, personation, and aiding, abetting, counselling and procuring personation.

+History

 The Corrupt Practices Prevention Act 1854 (17 & 18 Vict. c.
-102) introduced the category of 'corrupt practices' to the English legal system, although statutes for the prevention of specific offences had been passed in 1416, 1695, (Note: See Corrupt Practices Act 1695.)
+102) introduced the category of 'corrupt practices' to UK law, although statutes for the prevention of specific offences had been passed in 1416, 1695, (Note: See Corrupt Practices Act 1695.)
 1729, 1809, 1827, 1829, and 1842.
 The Act was supplemented, modified, amended or extended by later legislation, for example the Parliamentary Elections Act 1868 and the Corrupt and Illegal Practices Prevention Act 1883.

-Offences
+Definition

 Corrupt practices are now defined by the Representation of the People Act 1983 and include: